json-e/json-e/README.md

 #### Arrays

-Joins arrays of strings and numbers (including mixed types) into a string using a separator
+Joins arrays of strings and numbers (including mixed types) into a string using a separator, which can also be either string or number.

 ```yaml
 template: